Igor Chetvertkov

 Igor Chetvertkov (Russian Игорь Четвертков) (born 1956 in Moscow) is a Russian painter, draftsman, and theater designer.
 Chetvertkov started his career as a scenographer and has created sets for 50 performances.
 He has participated in 100 exhibitions both in Russia and abroad.
 In 1977 he graduated from Moscow College of Art with a degree in drama.
 Having studied under A. G. Tyshler, he worked in the workshop of S. B. Benediktov.

-His works are held in museums and private collections in Moscow, St Petersburg, Kiev, Sevastopol, Vologda, and abroad—in Cyprus, France, Italy, Germany, Switzerland, England, Japan, and the United States.
+His works are held in museums and private collections in Moscow, St Petersburg, Kyiv, Sevastopol, Vologda, and abroad—in Cyprus, France, Italy, Germany, Switzerland, England, Japan, and the United States.

 Performances

 He started his career as a theater artist and has created art for 50 performances, including the following: